amarpan/how-to-use-the-vim-text-editor/README.md

 **Note**: The -- INSERT -- status message in the bottom-left corner signals to us that we can now insert text.

 3. Write in some text.
-    - Type in a message (Example: I love Linux!)
+    - a.
+Type in a message (Example: I love Linux!)

 <img src="./screenshots/enter-text.png" width="450">